riyaraj-web/Openmic-medical-intake/README.md

 This project implements webhook endpoints and a simple UI to integrate with **OpenMic Voice Agents**.
-This project includes creating **pre-call, function-call, and post-call webhooks**, exposing them via ngrok, and testing using Postman (since the OpenMic test call interface was unreliable).
+This project includes creating **pre-call, function-call, and post-call webhooks**, exposing them via ngrok, and testing .

 ---